Conn-Selmer

-Conn-Selmer, Inc. is an American manufacturer of musical instruments for concert bands, marching bands and orchestras.
-It is a wholly owned subsidiary of Steinway Musical Instruments and was formed in 2003 by combining the Steinway properties, The Selmer Company and United Musical Instruments.
+Conn-Selmer, Inc. is a manufacturer of musical instruments for concert bands, marching bands and orchestras headquartered in the United States.
+The company was formed in 2003 by combining the Steinway properties, The Selmer Company and United Musical Instruments.
+It is a wholly owned subsidiary of Steinway Musical Instruments which, since 2013 has been owned by John Paulson's Paulson & Co. investment firm out of Palm Beach, Florida.

-Conn-Selmer is the largest manufacturer and importer of band and orchestral instruments in the United States.
+Conn-Selmer was the largest manufacturer and importer of band and orchestral instruments in the United States.
 The company produces a large variety of musical instruments itself and through contractors under the brand names Vincent Bach, C.G.
 Conn, King, Holton, Selmer, Armstrong, Leblanc, Ludwig, Musser, and Scherl & Roth.
 Conn-Selmer is also the North American distributor of Henri Selmer Paris woodwinds and the U.S. distributor of Yanagisawa saxophones.

 History

-Origins

-The origins of the Conn-Selmer company begin with the H. & A. Selmer company.
 In the late nineteenth century, brothers Alexandre and Henri Selmer graduated from the Paris Conservatory as clarinetists.
 They were the great-grandchildren of French military drum major Johannes Jacobus Zelmer, grandchildren of Jean-Jacques Selmer, the Army Chief of Music, and two of 16 children in this musical family.
 At the time, musical instruments and accessories were primarily hand made, and professional musicians found it necessary to acquire skills allowing them to make their own accessories and repair and modify their own instruments.
 Establishing Henri Selmer & Cie. in 1885, Henri began making clarinet reeds and mouthpieces.
 In 1898, Henri opened a store and repair shop in Paris and began producing clarinets, and Alexandre joined the Boston Symphony Orchestra that same year.

 In 1904, Selmer clarinets were presented at the Saint Louis (USA) World's Fair, winning a gold medal, and Alexandre Selmer was First Clarinetist with the Cincinnati Symphony Orchestra.
 Alexandre established himself in New York in 1909, opening a shop that sold Selmer clarinets and mouthpieces.
 The H. & A. Selmer (USA) Company grew out of that retail operation.
+Conn-Selmer company was preceded by the H. & A. Selmer company.